hetznercloud/terraform-provider-hcloud/website/docs/d/firewall.html.md

 - `labels` - (map) User-defined labels (key-value pairs)
 - `apply_to` - Configuration of the Applied Resources

-`rule` supports the following fields:
+`rule` support the following fields:
 - `direction` - (Required, string) Direction of the Firewall Rule. `in`, `out`
 - `protocol` - (Required, string) Protocol of the Firewall Rule. `tcp`, `icmp`, `udp`, `gre`, `esp`
 - `port` - (Required, string) Port of the Firewall Rule.
 Required when `protocol` is `tcp` or `udp`